 We’ll start with an important update.
-I’ll then share a piece that I wrote one day while visiting the Polynesian as a guest.
-It seemed to be a good way to describe the kind of casual vibe you get when visiting the Poly.
+I will then share a piece that I wrote one day while visiting the Polynesian as a guest.
+It seemed to be a good way to describe the kind of casual vibe you get at the Polynesian.
 After that, we’ll get into all the details you’ll want to know for planning a Disney vacation here.

 Disney’s Polynesian Resort Review

 Currently, I am sitting on the 2nd floor of Disney’s Polynesian Resort’s Great Ceremonial House.
 I am just off the way a bit from Tambu Lounge.
 The view in front of me is the large wall of windows facing Cinderella Castle.
 It is pouring down rain, and I hope that it will soon clear so that I might step outside and enjoy the pool for a bit.

 When I arrived at Disney’s Polynesian Resort this week, temperatures were stifling, and the sun was shining.
 That tends to be the weather on these hot summer days in Orlando.
 Somewhere between morning and lunch, our daily thunderstorm arrives to cool us off for a brief few moments.

 With no other plans for the day other than to scroll social media, delete bad photos stored on my electronic devices, and maybe cool off at the pool, I decided to grab a drink and reflect at Tambu Lounge.
 You see, that is just the kind of place that Disney’s Polynesian Resort emblematizes.
 A place where you can stop for a minute, rest, and take a few deep breaths.